clo4/deno_jamf_school/README.md

 The aim for this library is to be usable by any school IT administrator with a passing knowledge of JavaScript and an inclination towards automation.
 This results in the following design criteria:

-- **Simply designed.** Have as little public as possible, with obvious names.
+- **Simply designed.** Use obvious names, and have nothing more than necessary.
-- **Documented.** Simple english, everything laid out as bare as possible.
+- **Documented.** Use simple English, with everything laid out as bare as possible.
 - **Private.** For use in schools, _no data can ever be shared_.
 This library should be usable with only the bare minimum network permission.
 - **Tested.** Everything that is worth testing should be tested.